shakacode/react_on_rails/docs/contributing.md

 You can run specific linting for directories or files by using `docker-compose run lint rubocop (file path or directory)`, etc.

 `docker-compose run lint bash` sets you up to run from the container command line.

 ### Docker CI - Test and Linting
 Docker CI and Tests containers have a xvfd server automatically started for headless browser testing with selenium and Firefox.

 Run `docker-compose build ci` to build the CI container.
 Run `docker-compose run ci` to start all rspec tests and linting. `docker-compose run --entrypoint=/bin/bash` will override the default CI action and place you inside the CI container in a bash session.
 This is what is run on Travis-CI.

 Run `docker-compose build tests` to build the tests container.
-Run `docker-compose run tests` to start all rspec tests.
+Run `docker-compose run tests` to start all RSpec tests.